Get Better Quotes 35+

 medical services, and the cost of replacing lost wages in the state.
 Since states

-will have varying results in terms of frequency and severity, rates will also vary
+will have varying results in terms of frequency and severity, rates will vary

-As an example, lets do a hypothetical comparison between Missouri and California.
+As an example, lets compare Missouri and California.

-the established guidelines for each state.
-New Jersey also sets workers comp rates,
+the guidelines set by the state.
+New Jersey also sets workers' comp rates,

-but carriers are permitted to offer a limited range of policy credits and debits.
+but insurance companies are permitted to offer a limited range of policy credits and debits.

 New York allows carriers to set their own

-Many of the larger insurance carriers typically own additional subsidiary insurance
+Many larger insurance companies own additional subsidiary insurance

-desirability of a particular risk or class code.
+desirability of a particular business and class codes associated with the risk.

 By utilizing multiple writing papers, insurance companies can file and use multiple

-rating tiers of rates within most states.
+rating tiers to price coverage within most states.
 Underwriters from the insurance company

 can then determine which writing paper to use based on loss history, management

-experience, premium size, and other underwriting factors.
+experience, premium size, alternate quotes and other underwriting factors.
 Knowledgeable insurance

 better understanding and marketing your business.

-The basis of determining premiums for workers compensation is payroll.
+The basis of determining premium for a workers compensation policy is payroll.
 The

-Most states require insurance carriers to apply a premium discount to premiums over
+Most states require insurance carriers to apply a premium discount to premiums that hit

 a certain dollar amount.
-This discount directly affects employers' rates and it is
+This discount will affect the manual rate.
+It is

 compensation policy.
 Larger premiums receive these credits because the relative